 Bipolar disorder also termed as manic depression, is a psychological disturbance that results in emotional episodes that include emotional highs (craziness or hypomania) and lows (depression).

 When you become depressed, you may feel tragic or sad and lose intrigue or joy in many activities.
 At the point when your temperament shifts to insanity or hypomania, you may feel euphoric, loaded with energy or surprisingly crabby.

 These emotional episodes can influence sleep, vitality, movement, judgment, behavior and the capacity to think clearly.
-To find and consult with the best psychiatrist in Islamabad, best psychiatrist in Lahore, best psychiatrist in Karachi or other main cities of Pakistan visit marham.pk.
+To find and consult with the best psychiatrist in Islamabad, the best psychiatrist in Lahore, the best psychiatrist in Karachi or other main cities of Pakistan visit marham.pk.

 Living with someone who’s suffering from Bipolar Disorder might be difficult but these tips may help you while dealing with them:

 Master all that you can about the side effects and treatment alternatives.
 The more you learn about bipolar disorder the better you’ll be able to help your adored one.

 Tell your companion or relative that you’re there for them.
 Individuals experiencing bipolar disorder frequently feel like they are a burden and don’t look for help.
 Be sympathetic and listen attentively for them to talk.

 3. Encourage Treatment:

 The sooner bipolar disorder is diagnosed, the better!
 So seek proper help immediately.
 Try not to hold up to check whether they will show signs of improvement without treatment.
 They require proficient help.

 4. Be Accepting of Things They Can’t Control: